-The Audit Committee reviewed and discussed the Company's audited financial statements with management and Ernst & Young LLP, the Company's independent registered public accounting firm, with and without management present.
-The Audit Committee included in its review and discussion the results of Ernst & Young LLP's audits, the Company's internal controls, and the quality of the Company's financial reporting.
-The Audit Committee also reviewed the Company's procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by the Company is Chief Executive Officer and Chief Financial Officer that are required in periodic reports filed by the Company with the SEC.
+The Audit Committee reviewed and discussed the Company's audited financial statements with management and Ernst & Young LLP, the Company's independent registered public accounting firm for the periods reflected in the financial statements, with and without management present.
+The Audit Committee included in its review and discussion the results of Ernst & Young LLP's audit, the Company's internal controls, and the quality of the Company's financial reporting.
+The Audit Committee also reviewed the Company's procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required in periodic reports filed by the Company with the SEC.
 The Audit Committee concluded that the Company's internal control system is adequate and that the Company employs appropriate accounting and auditing procedures.

 The Audit Committee also discussed with Ernst & Young LLP matters relating to Ernst & Young LLP's judgments about the quality, as well as the acceptability, of the Company's accounting principles as applied in its financial reporting and as required by PCAOB Auditing Standard AS1301, Communications with Audit Committees.
 In addition, the Audit Committee has discussed with Ernst & Young LLP its independence from management and the Company, as well as the matters in the written disclosures received from Ernst & Young LLP and required by PCAOB Rule 3520 (Auditor Independence).
 The Audit Committee received a letter from Ernst & Young LLP confirming its independence and discussed it with them.
-The Audit Committee discussed and reviewed with Ernst & Young LLP the Company's critical accounting policies and practices, internal controls, other material written communications to management, and the scope of Ernst & Young LLP's audits and all fees paid to Ernst & Young LLP during the fiscal year.
-The Audit Committee has adopted guidelines requiring review and pre-approval by the Audit Committee has reviewed and considered the compatibility of Ernst & Young LLP's performance of non-audit services with the maintenance of Ernst & Young LLP's independence as the Company's independent registered public accounting firm.
+The Audit Committee discussed and reviewed with Ernst & Young LLP the Company's critical accounting policies and practices, internal controls, other material written communications to management, and the scope of Ernst & Young LLP's audit and all fees paid to Ernst & Young LLP during the fiscal year.
+The Audit Committee has adopted guidelines requiring review and pre-approval by the Audit Committee of audit and non-audit services performed for the Company.
+The Audit Committee has reviewed and considered the compatibility of Ernst & Young LLP's performance of non-audit services with the maintenance of Ernst & Young LLP's independence as the Company's independent registered public accounting firm.